 Breastfeeding Tips for the Transitioning Stage

 The first few days postpartum tend to pass in a blur.
 Personally, I felt out of control then.
-I had a difficult birth, and was so focused on my pain, I had little say in anything else that happened.
+I had a difficult birth, and was so focused on my pain, anything that happened was very passive.
 So, despite my best intentions, for the first few days, baby hardly got a drop of breast milk.